Stiffpixels/stiffpixels.github.io/README.md

 # Hi there 👋

-I'am Muzammil Saify from Mumbai,India, I'm most interested in web development and want to become a full stack developer at some point.
+I'am Muzammil Saify from India.
+I'm most interested in web development and want to become a full stack developer at some point.
 For now I'm learning static sites and thinking of doing some javascript projects.
 You can also find me on:
 [twitter](https://mobile.twitter.com/Muzzitor),
 [deviant art](https://www.deviantart.com/muzzitor),